nokotaro/misskey/docs/DONATORS.md

 DONATORS
 ========
-The list of people who have sent donation for Misskey.
+The list of people who have sent donation for Misskey (fork base).

 (In random order, honorific titles are omitted.)